apache/cassandra-java-driver/upgrade_guide/README.md

 #### Statements

 Simple, bound and batch [statements](../manual/core/statements/) are now exposed in the public API as interfaces.
-The internal implementations are immutable.
+The internal implementations are **immutable**.
 This makes them automatically
 thread-safe: you don't need to worry anymore about sharing them or reusing them between asynchronous executions.

-Note that all mutating methods return a new instance, so make sure you don't accidentally ignore their result:
+Note that all mutating methods return a new instance, so **make sure you don't accidentally ignore their result**:

 ```java
 BoundStatement boundSelect = preparedSelect.bind();